BlinkTagInc/gtfs-to-geojson/README.md

 ### coordinatePrecision

-{Integer} The number of decimal places to include in the latitude and longitude of coordinates.
+{Integer} The number of decimal places to include in the latitude and longitude of coordinates and geojson simplification.
 Omit to avoid any rounding. `5` is a reasonable value (about 1.1 meters).

 ```
     "coordinatePrecision": 5